How Dangerous Are Mosquitoes?

 Make sure that it is installed in a properly ventilated space, not too cold, and not too hot.
 It should be in a place where it is safe and secure, preferable with a roof.
 Keep it out of reach of children and if possible in a closed area where no one can easily get in.

-The responsibility of keeping your water heater clean and well-maintained is carried out by the owner.
+The owner carries out the responsibility of keeping your water heater clean and well-maintained.
 The maintenance of the heater doesn’t take much time, as a matter of fact, it only requires to be flushed twice a year.
 You can do it yourself or pay for a maintenance service.